By Mark E. Minyard, CFLS

-The court made it clear that "hide the ball" and delay tactics in a family law matter were not acceptable.
+The court made it clear that "hide the ball" and delay tactics in a divorce were not acceptable.

 Of significance also is the fact that the duty to disclose continues until the assets are divided.
-This means that the duty to disclose will continue after the family law Judgment has been entered until the assets are distributed between the parties.
+This means that the duty to disclose will continue after the divorce Judgment has been entered until the assets are distributed between the parties.

-In order to avoid significant financial sanctions, it appears that a divorcing spouse must proactively provide his/her spouse with information sufficient to allow that spouse to determine the extent, nature, character and value of the community estate.
-The court was attempting to level the playing field in divorce discovery in matters.
+In order to avoid significant financial sanctions in a divorce, it appears that a divorcing spouse must proactively provide his/her spouse with information sufficient to allow that spouse to determine the extent, nature, character and value of the community estate.
+The court was attempting to level the playing field in divorce discovery.

-This ruling should provide a motivation, in a divorce, to managing spouses to disclose fully, early and often.
-This in turn, should make many discovery battles unnecessary and thus reduce the cost of family law litigation.
+This ruling should provide a motivation, in a divorce, to managing spouses to disclose fully, early, and often.
+This in turn, should make many discovery battles unnecessary and thus reduce the cost of divorce litigation.

-On the other hand, it will likely increase the fees to the business operator.
+On the other hand, it will likely increase the divorce lawyer fees to the business operator.
 The owner will need to determine what is "material."
-Time and money will certainly be spent attempting to determine what needs to be disclosed to avoid sanctions and/or a potential "set aside" of the family law Judgment after its entry.
+Time and money will certainly be spent attempting to determine what needs to be disclosed to avoid sanctions and/or a potential "set aside" of the divorce Judgment after its entry.

 There will be real questions as to what level of disclosure is enough.

-The Feldman court held that responding to discovery accurately does not necessarily prevent a party from being guilty of non-disclosure.
-The duty to disclose requires disclosure to be made early in the proceedings.
+The Feldman court held that responding to divorce discovery accurately does not necessarily prevent a party from being guilty of non-disclosure.
+The duty to disclose, in a divorce, requires disclosure to be made early in the divorce.
 If the event in question is not the subject of early discovery, a party is not excused from the duty to inform his/her spouse of the events, facts, and/or information.
-Disclosure should be a part of family law strategic planning from before the date of separation.
+Disclosure should be a part of divorce strategic planning from before the date of separation.